estheragbaje/webapi-challenge/README.md

 A status code of 200.
 This is the standard response for successful HTTP requests.

-* [ ] How can we partition our application into sub-applications?
+- [ ] How can we partition our application into sub-applications?

+By using Express Router

 ## Project Setup